MorrellLAB/Barley_NAM_Parents/README.md

 ### Comparison to Genotyping Data

 The final SNP calls were compared to 9k iSelect genotyping for the same lines using version 0.1.14 of vcftools to verify the identity of each sample.
-The [ALCHEMY](http://alchemy.sourceforge.net/) genotyping data from [Poets et al. 2015](http://www.genomebiology.com/2015/16/1/173) was converted into VCF format using [this tutorial](https://github.com/MorrellLAB/Barley_Inversions/blob/master/analyses/SNP_valiadation/tutorial_alchemy2vcf.md) by Dr. Li Lei.
-This ALCHEMY genotyping VCF file is available for download [here]().
+The [ALCHEMY](http://alchemy.sourceforge.net/) genotyping data for the NSGC core from [Poets et al. 2015](http://www.genomebiology.com/2015/16/1/173) was converted into VCF format using [this tutorial](https://github.com/MorrellLAB/Barley_Inversions/blob/master/analyses/SNP_valiadation/tutorial_alchemy2vcf.md) by Dr. Li Lei.
+This NSGC core genotyping VCF file is available for download [here]().
 (Not available yet) [9k SNPs with no BLAST hits](https://github.com/lilei1/9k_BOPA_SNP/blob/master/no_blast_hits_SNPs/no_blast_hits_9k_snpID) were filtered out and not used for comparison.
 The results of the comparison can be found under `discordance_exome_vs_alchemy.txt`.

 ```shell
 vcftools --vcf Barley_NAM_Parents_Final.vcf\